giacomellolab/NASA_RR3_Brain/README.md

 Processed count matrices from spaceranger used in the analysis, original HnE tissue images, and the final seurat object are available under this dataset in Mendeley Data.

 ### Multiomics data analysis
-Combined code for snRNAseq, ATACseq, integrated analysis, differential expression analysis, motif analysis is available in rmarkdown format under the [code](multiomics/code/real_data_B_multiomics_20221222.rmd) section of multiomics folder.
-The corresponding html document with results and plots, and final seurat object with corresponding metadata can be downloaded from Mendeley Dataset [https://data.mendeley.com/datasets/fjxrcbh672/draft?a=69394d54-235c-436e-be60-520cd2899517].
+Combined code for snRNAseq, ATACseq, integrated analysis, differential expression analysis, motif analysis is available in rmarkdown format under the [code](multiomics/code/real_data_B_multiomics_20230404.rmd) section of multiomics folder.
+The corresponding html document with results and plots, and final seurat object with corresponding metadata can be downloaded from Mendeley Dataset https://data.mendeley.com/datasets/fjxrcbh672/draft?a=69394d54-235c-436e-be60-520cd2899517.

+Genecount matrices and ATAC peaks matrices for each sample were generated using cellranger (details of parameters available in *Methods* section of the manuscript.
+The results were merged again to get aggregated counts and peak matrices for all samples.
+The [script](multiomics/data/run_merge_brain.sh) to merge the sample and the corresponding [input csv](multiomics/data/libraries_brain.csv) file with input paths are under the data section of multiomics folder.

 ### Deconvolution
 ST spot decomposition was performed using Stereoscope.
 The steps include: